 Camel’s Garden Hotel — If you’re looking for something slightly more budget-friendly, then this is a great option.
 Located next to Gondola Square, they have a range of rooms available (most with its own fireplace!), ski-in/ski-out abilities, and there is an on-site restaurant and a full-service spa available.
 Click here to see their availability

-Airbnb — If you would rather stay in your own apartment or even a private room in a local’s home, then Airbnb is a great option.
-There are lots of properties available on the platform (like this cosy studio apartment) and you’re sure to find something that suits your needs.
-Click here to browse Telluride Airbnbs!
+Private Vacation Rental— If you would rather stay in your own apartment, then a private rental is a great option.
+There are lots of properties available (like this amazing condo with hot tub) and you’re sure to find something that suits your needs.
+Click here to browse other private rentals!

 Not quite what you’re looking for?
 Click here to browse more Telluride hotels!